yesworkflow-org/yw-prototypes/README.md

 ### 2. Install Graphviz visualization software

-YesWorkflow produces graphical representations that is rendered using Graphviz or other software capable of processing DOT graph files.
+YesWorkflow produces graphical representations that are rendered using Graphviz or other software capable of processing DOT graph files.
 You can find instructions for installing Graphviz at [http://graphviz.org/Download.php](http://graphviz.org/Download.php "http://graphviz.org/Download.php").
 Make sure that the `dot` command is in your path following installation.

 ### 3. Download the YesWorkflow jar file

 The YesWorkflow prototype is distributed as a jar (Java archive) file that can be executed using the `java -jar` command.

-If you will be building YesWorkflow yourself using Maven (see *Instructions for Developers* below) then you may simply use the file `target/yesworkflow-0.2-SNAPSHOT-jar-with-dependencies.jar` produced by the `mvn package` command.

-Otherwise download the latest automatically built jar from the build server.
-Navigate to the results for the [last successful build](https://opensource.ncsa.illinois.edu/bamboo/browse/KURATOR-YW/latestSuccessful "last successful build") of YesWorkflow, click the *Artifacts* tab, then download the `executable jar`.
-The file will be named `yesworkflow-0.2-SNAPSHOT-jar-with-dependencies.jar`.

-Once you have obtained the YesWorkflow jar, save the file in a convenient location.
-YesWorkflow can now be run using the `java -jar` command.
+Download the executable jar file [yesworkflow-0.2.0-jar-with-dependencies.jar](https://github.com/yesworkflow-org/yw-prototypes/releases/download/v0.2.0/yesworkflow-0.2.0-jar-with-dependencies.jar) from the [YesWorkflow 0.2.0 prelease](https://github.com/yesworkflow-org/yw-prototypes/releases/tag/v0.2.0/) and save the file in a convenient location.
+YesWorkflow now can be run using the `java -jar` command.
 Test that the jar works correctly using the `--help` option to display usage information and command line options for YesWorkflow:

-    $ java -jar yesworkflow-0.2-SNAPSHOT-jar-with-dependencies.jar --help
+    $ java -jar yesworkflow-0.2.0-jar-with-dependencies.jar --help

     usage: yw <command> [source file(s)] [-c <name=value>]...